Rajchhayani/RajChhayani/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a penetration tester as a jr.penetration tester.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field,with a specific focus on penetration testing and ethical hacking.

 ## Skills